scaperot/pco-media-downloader/README.md

 ====================
-media-setup-assistant
+pco-media-downloader
 =====================

-Media Setup Assistant for Capital City Church DC (www.capcitychurch.com).
+Media Downloader for Capital City Church DC (www.capcitychurch.com).
 Using the Planning Center Online API, and some inspiration from the Planning Center Online Helper project on github (https://github.com/deboorn/PlanningCenterOnline-API-Helper), putting together a php script that will find the most recent service and then download all media attachments (images &amp; videos).

 To get started open settings.php and add your keys to the file: